strongloop/strongloop.com2/_posts/2019-10-23-inclusion-of-related-models.md

 - It doesn't split numbers of queries.
 Related GH issue: [Support `inq` splitting](https://github.com/strongloop/loopback-next/issues/3444).
 - It might not work well with `ObjectId` of MongoDB.
 Related GH issue: [Spike: robust handling of ObjectID type for MongoDB](https://github.com/strongloop/loopback-next/issues/3456)

 We have some discussions on these issues.
 Please check out the [Post MVP Enhancement](https://github.com/strongloop/loopback-next/issues/3585) story if you're interested.
 We'd love to hear your input and feel free to contribute.

 Thanks for choosing LoopBack!

 ## Call to Action

-LoopBack's future success depends on you.
+LoopBack's success depends on you.
 We appreciate your continuous support and engagement to make LoopBack even better and meaningful for your API creation experience.
 Here's how you can join us and help the project:

 - [Report issues](https://github.com/strongloop/loopback-next/issues).
 - [Contribute](https://github.com/strongloop/loopback-next/blob/master/docs/CONTRIBUTING.md) code and documentation.